operatortwo/DailyUserControlsNet/README.md

 ##
 #### DataGridTextColumnX
-A CustomControl that adds TextAlignment and Color Properties to a DataGridTextColumn
+A CustomControl that adds TextAlignment and Color Properties to a DataGridTextColumn.

 ##
 #### ComboBox